 Have you heard of a friend or neighbor who has been screwed by a contractor?
-Unfortunately, this story is all too common.
+Unfortunately, contractor fraud stories are all too common.
 The homeowner gives the contractor a down payment and the work is either never started or not finished.
 Or the contractor demands extra money and won’t return to complete the job unless the “ransom” is paid.

 I’ve been contacted numerous times by victims of contractor fraud.
 They want Kowalske to come in and save the day and help them get their project complete.
 While trying to help people get out of these situations, I find one common denominator across these situations: These small solo contractors often don’t have financial control of their business, and therefore, they can’t be trusted.